Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     The presentation modules are sticky so that ``module purge`` doesn't change the presentation of the modules.

-  * TODO: There is a "power user" view that will reveal a number of modules that are otherwise hidden.
+  * There is a "power user" view that will reveal a number of modules that are otherwise hidden.
 This is at their own risk.
 Use of this module is not documented on the regular LUMI-documentation.